-Quinoa Salad with black beans, mango and lime is one of my summertime go to recipes.
+Mango black bean quinoa salad with lime is one of my summertime recipes.
 It is light and refreshing on a hot day and lasts for days in the refrigerator so I can eat it all week long for lunch.
-Gluten-free quinoa salads like this Mediterranean quinoa are perfect for meal prepping.
+Quinoa and black beans are tossed with vegetables and herbs for a light and delicious summer salad.

 This delicious side is not only gluten-free, it is also vegan.
 It is dressed with a light vinaigrette, which makes it perfect for taking to the park or the beach for picnics or bringing to backyard cookouts.

 I’ve been on a quinoa kick for about 10 years and we’re still going strong.
 I guess we’re in full-on relationship status now.